AmiramAbergel/Weekend2-Project--HTMLCSS-Tesla/README.md

 - `css`: Contains the CSS files for styling the site.
 - `img`: Contains image files used throughout the site.
 - `index.html`: The main HTML file for the site.
-- `README.md`: This file, containing project information and instructions.
+- `README.md`: Contains project information and instructions.

 ## How to Use